PLANTING PLANS AND DESIGN

-Riparian planting is planted with native species mainly for environmental reasons.
+All-Terrain Consulting specializes in planting plans and design associated with riparian planting with native species.
 A planted riparian buffer is a streamside or riparian forest buffer and includes native trees, shrubs, and grasses.
-Riparian buffers are a best management practice to protect stream water quality, reduce streambank erosion, and provide wildlife habitat.
+Riparian buffers are a best management practice to improve stream water quality, reduce streambank erosion, and provide wildlife habitat.

 All-Terrain Consulting has extensive experience designing planting plans for all of your needs and has a landscaping architect on staff to help you achieve your goals.